Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he: Projections on the dipole moments of the top-quark

-The results from our $7.07 TeV$ fit shown in Figs. 9 and 10 include the individual sensitivity obtained considering just one parameter at a time and colour-coded in red, green, blue gives the estimated sensitivities.
-In these figures, the sensitivities are obtained by taking into account systematic uncertainties $\delta_{sys} = 0\%, 3\%, 5\%$ at $68\%$, $90\%$ and $95\%$ C.L, respectively.
+The results from our $7.07 TeV$ fit shown in Figs. 9 and 10 include the individual sensitivity obtained considering just one parameter at a time and the estimated sensitivities are color-coded in red, green and blue.
+In these figures, the sensitivities are obtained by taking into account the systematic uncertainties $\delta_{sys} = 0\%, 3\%, 5\%$ at $68\%$, $90\%$ and $95\%$ C.L., respectively.

-Similar conclusions hold for the $10 TeV$ fits whose results are shown in Figs. 11 and 12, where the increases in sensitivity are even more marked, with individual sensitivities on $\hat a_V$ and $\hat a_A$.
+Similar conclusions hold for the $10 TeV$ fits whose results are shown in Figs. 11 and 12, where the increases in sensitivity are even more notable with individual sensitivities on $\hat a_V$ and $\hat a_A$.
 This level of sensitivity becomes comparable to that at which future electroweak precision tests may constrain the anomalous couplings $\hat a_V$ and $\hat a_A$ as is the case of the ILC and CLIC \cite{Aguilar,murat,Billur}.